Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <img src="{{ url_for('static', filename='img/camino/IMG_20231008_112643_1.jpg') }}"
      alt="The blue and yellow camino marker.
 It says 'Camino de Santiago' on it." class="centered">
 <figcaption>Is it pointing right, or left?
 I think it was left.
-Actually, I don't think the shell was supposed to be an arrow.
-The blue thing was.</figcaption>
+Actually, I think the blue part was supposed to be the arrow, not the shell, but I never figured that out.</figcaption>
 </figure>

 After making my way out of the city, I had to climb a tall hill.
 My arse was thoroughly sore afterwards.
 Nice views of Bilbao, though.